 Upgrading to the OpenDJ 3 OEM release from OpenDJ 2.6 changes the configuration to create an empty backend with identical configuration.
 After upgrade old data is no longer accessible.
 To make the change to the new backend type, you must import the data again into the new backend because the underlying storage implementation is different.

 To keep your data during upgrade, either export LDIF from the old backend before upgrading and then import the LDIF you exported into the new backend after upgrading, or get existing data through OpenDJ replication by initializing a new server using the new backend from an existing replica.
-For details, see Chapter 2, "Upgrading to OpenDJ 3.5" in the Installation Guide.
+For details, see "Upgrading to OpenDJ 3.5" in the Installation Guide.

 The PDB database backend is based on a key-value store that is under an Apache license.

 The Local DB backend (default data store) implementation has changed to benefit from the same improvements as the new PDB backend.